silverbulletmd/silverbullet/website/Live Templates.md

 Template blocks are specified using [[Markdown]]‘s fenced code block notation using either `template` or `include` as its language.

 # Template
-To specify a template to render inline, you can use the `template` block:
+To specify a template to render inline, you can use the `template` block.
+The body is written in [[Template Language]].

 ```template
 Today is {{today}}